awhit012/FEWD-52/Week_03_Labs/05_Bootstrap/readme.md

 * Columns are written in the following format as a class attribute: `col-(breakpoint)-(width-in-columns)`
 * For example: `col-sm-4`
 * Columns are often wrapped into an element with a class of `row` or `container`.
+* You can offset a column (move it to the right on the page) by using `.offset-md-3`

 #### Start with a container
 To ensure all your Bootstrap styles behave properly, always put your content inside an element with a class "container" (usually `<div class="container">`).
 This will center your content and leave a small margin on the sides of the page.
 If you would like to use the full width of the screen (no margin) use `class="container-fluid"`